 While perusing a local Christian bookstore, Barry met Laura Koby, a college sophomore working the counter.
 After a short conversation, he asked, "Would you be interested in working with high-school girls?"

-Laura now interns with Student Venture and is mentored by Laurie.
+Laura now interns with Cru and is mentored by Laurie.

-So far, Student Venture Houston has 4 interns, with plans to add 10 more in the next 2 years.
+So far, the high school ministry in Houston has 4 interns, with plans to add 10 more in the next 2 years.

-"College kids understand intrinsically where a high-school kid is coming from," points out Zeke Zeiler, who served for 22 years as director of Student Venture Houston and is now a regional director.
+"College kids understand intrinsically where a high-school kid is coming from," points out Zeke Zeiler, who served for 22 years as director of the ministry in Houston and is now a regional director.
 "When a college kid speaks, they listen."

 They don't always listen to Barry.
 He remembers one student literally running to get away from meeting with him.
 Teenagers are unpredictable, but Barry knows that.

 "He challenged me to do things that scared me to death," says Howard Crutsinger, a former high-school student who was mentored by Barry.
-Today Howard works full time with Student Venture in Atlanta.
+Today Howard works full time with Cru in Atlanta.
 "He definitely helped me realize my comfort zone is something I shouldn't live within."

 While in high school, Howard told Barry, "I don't want to share my faith or speak in front of groups."